 distance of the flower.
 Use Euclidean distance between the (approximate)

-bee always lands on a flower if it the distance between the two of them is
+assume a bee always lands on a flower if it the distance between the two

 Bees have an energy level that decreases on each move.
 Bees should start at an energy level that would allow them to cross the screen multiple times if they lose one or two points on each move.
-However, do not allow bees to go too far before reaching zero points (death for the bee); bees are not immortal.
+If a bee reaches 0 energy, it dies and is removed from the screen.
+In the final implementation, all bees must eventually die.

 Include at least two types of bees, with multiple instances of each.